straw-hat-team/commanded/README.md

 `Commanded` is based on [github.com/commanded/commanded](https://github.com/commanded/commanded).
 This fork introduces new features with an independent release cycle, allowing for thorough testing before contributing back to the original project.

+**See [Fork Differences](guides/explanations/fork-differences.md) for a complete list of changes and new features compared to the upstream repository.**